-A son of James and Sarah Barnard (nee Rose), William Barnard was born in Great Ellingham (most likely at Bury Hall) around 1835.
-The census returns from 1841, 1851 and 1861 capture William with his parents and siblings living in Bury Hall.
+A son of James and Sarah Barnard (née Rose), William Barnard was born in Great Ellingham (most likely at Bury Hall) around 1835.
+The census returns from 1841, 1851 and 1861 capture William with his parents and siblings at Bury Hall.

-By 1871, William Barnard became the head of the Bury Hall household.
+By 1871, William became the head of the Bury Hall household.
 His mother, Sarah, had died in 1868.
-His elderly father, James (then in his eighties), continued to live with William at Bury Hall but died just two years later in 1873.
+However, his elderly father, James (then in his eighties), continued to live with William at Bury Hall, but died just two years later in 1873.

 Although William’s parents were married in the Parish Church in Great Ellingham (and are both buried in the churchyard), I have not found baptism entries in the parish registers for any of their children (including William).
 It is possible that this was a non-conformist family, perhaps Methodists or Baptists.

 The 1881 census undertaken on April 3rd, 1881 finds 46 year old William Barnard, a farmer of 256 acres, at Bury Hall with his wife Harriet and young sons, one year old James H and three month old George William.
 William employed seven men and one boy.
 The family also had a servant – local girl, thirteen year old Sarah Jane Reynolds.
 William Barnard married Harriet Clarke (who was some 18 years his junior) two years earlier in 1879.